chilcano/how-tos/src/booteable_usb_on_ubuntu.md

 ### Etcher from Terminal

-1. Open Etcher from a Terminal
+1. Open Etcher from a Terminal.
 ```sh
 $ ./balenaEtcher-1.5.113-x64.AppImage
 ```

-2. If you get errors, install required libs
+2. If you get errors, install required libs.
 ```sh
 $ sudo apt install libgconf-2-4
 ```

-3. Follow the steps in Etcher GUI
+3. Follow the steps in Etcher GUI.

 ## 2. Using dd from Terminal